How cults recruit and indoctrinate their members

 The Aesthetic Realists actually blew a third of a million

-having respected their cult enough: "We ourselves, we say
+their cult enough: "We ourselves, we say with shame,

-with shame, resented Eli Siegel and Aesthetic Realism because we
+resented Eli Siegel and Aesthetic Realism because we respected them

-respected them so much."
-Another ex-member explains where
+so much."
+Another ex-member explains where that kind of

-An ex-member of Zendik had this to say: "For me, the
+An ex-member of the Zendik cult had this to say: "For

-creepiest element of Zendik Farm was the way that shame was used
+me, the creepiest element of Zendik Farm was the way that shame was

 about you, they could shame you into submission by making your